California State Route 241: Route description

 SR 241 northbound in Rancho Santa Margarita.

+Route 241 is defined in section 541 of the California Streets and Highways Code, and that the highway is "from Route 5 south of San Clemente to Route 91 in the City of Anaheim".
+It includes the proposed southern extension to Route 5 that was never constructed.

 SR 241 runs along two named tollways: its southern half is the 12 mi Foothill Transportation Corridor, and its northern half is part of the Eastern Transportation Corridor.

 The toll road begins at its interchange with Oso Parkway near Las Flores, while the right-of-way continues south as Los Patrones Parkway.
 SR 241 then heads northward through Rancho Santa Margarita and Trabuco Canyon near O'Neill Regional Park.
 It then passes through the eastern areas of Mission Viejo and Lake Forest before paralleling the rugged foothills in Irvine.
 It then runs along the easternmost edge of Irvine, with scenic views on either side, before meeting the eastern terminus of SR 133.
 SR 241 continues north as part of the Eastern Transportation Corridor following this interchange.
 SR 241 then meets SR 261 and Santiago Canyon Road (CR S18) near Irvine Lake before turning northeastward towards its northern terminus at SR 91 on the Anaheim–Yorba Linda border near the Santa Ana River.

 SR 241 is part of the California Freeway and Expressway System, as well as the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.